kyma-project/serverless/docs/user/00-50-limitations.md

 # Serverless Limitations

 ## Controller Limitations

 Serverless controller does not serve time-critical requests from users.
 It reconciles Function custom resources (CR), stored at the Kubernetes API Server, and has no persistent state on its own.

 Serverless controller doesn't build or serve Functions using its allocated runtime resources.
 It delegates this work to the dedicated Kubernetes workloads.
 It schedules (build-time) jobs to build the Function Docker image and (runtime) Pods to serve them once they are built.
 Refer to the [architecture](technical-reference/04-10-architecture.md) diagram for more details.

 Having this in mind Serverless Controller does not require horizontal scaling.
 It scales vertically up to the `160Mi` of memory and `500m` of CPU time.

 ## Limitation for the Number of Functions

 There is no upper limit of Functions that can be run on Kyma (similar to Kubernetes workloads in general).
 Once a user defines a Function, its build jobs and runtime Pods will always be requested by Serverless controller.
 It's up to Kubernetes to schedule them based on the available memory and CPU time on the Kubernetes worker nodes.
-This is determined mainly by the number of the Kubernetes worker nodes (and the node auto-scaling capabilities) and their computational capacity.
+This is determined mainly by the number of the Kubernetes worker nodes (and the Node auto-scaling capabilities) and their computational capacity.

-## Build Phase Limitation:
+## Build Phase Limitation

 The time necessary to build Function depends on:

 - selected [build profile](technical-reference/07-80-available-presets.md#build-jobs-resources) that determines the requested resources (and their limits) for the build phase
 - number and size of dependencies that must be downloaded and bundled into the Function image
 - cluster Nodes specification (see the note with reference specification at the end of this document)

 <!-- tabs:start -->